Lessig2016/authservice/README.md

 Another sample app that uses `auth.mayday.us` is checked in under the `example/` subdir.
 Setting it up to use HTTPS is similar.

+When testing, you can remove app auth here: https://www.facebook.com/settings?tab=applications